Keri Russell

 Keri Lynn Russell (born March 23, 1976) is an American actress.
-Prolific in dramatic television since the 1990s, she has received a record seven nominations for the Critics' Choice Television Award for Best Actress in a Drama Series.
-She won a Golden Globe Award in 1999 for her lead role in the drama series Felicity, and has received five Primetime Emmy Award nominations and four additional Golden Globe Award nominations for her roles in The Americans and The Diplomat.
+Working mainly in dramatic television since the 1990s, she has received eight nominations for the Critics' Choice Television Award for Best Actress in a Drama Series.
+She won a Golden Globe Award in 1999 for her lead role in the drama series Felicity, and has received eight Primetime Emmy Award nominations and four additional Golden Globe Award nominations for her roles in The Americans and The Diplomat.
 In 2017, she was honored with a star on the Hollywood Walk of Fame for her contributions to television.

-She first appeared on Disney Channel's revival of The Mickey Mouse Club when she was 15 and was a regular cast member on the show from 1991 to 1994.
+Russell first appeared on Disney Channel's revival of The Mickey Mouse Club when she was 15 and was a regular cast member on the show from 1991 to 1994.
 She made her first film appearance in Honey, I Blew Up the Kid (1992).
-Russell's other film appearances include We Were Soldiers (2002), Waitress (2007), Dawn of the Planet of the Apes (2014), and Star Wars: The Rise of Skywalker (2019).
+Russell's other film appearances include We Were Soldiers (2002), Mission: Impossible III (2006), Waitress (2007), Dawn of the Planet of the Apes (2014), and Star Wars: The Rise of Skywalker (2019).

 On stage, she acted in Neil LaBute's off-Broadway play Fat Pig (2004–2005) and made her Broadway debut in the Lanford Wilson revival Burn This (2019).

 Early life

-Russell was born on March 23, 1976, in Fountain Valley, California, to Stephanie Stephens, a homemaker, and David Russell, a Nissan Motors executive.
+Russell was born on March 23, 1976, in Fountain Valley, California, a suburb of Orange County.
+Her mother, Stephanie Stephens, is a homemaker, and her father, David Russell, is a Nissan Motors executive.
 She has an older brother and a younger sister.
 The family lived in Coppell, Texas; Mesa, Arizona; and Highlands Ranch, Colorado, moving frequently due to her father's work.